Sign up for long-distance adoption with the Amici di Adwa Association:

 The Association cannot guarantee specific updates on each sponsored child, for various reasons:

-1) there aren’t many Salesian nuns working at the mission at this time and they help nearly 1,700 children sponsored from afar, in addition to hundreds of others who, though not sponsored, come to the mission daily for medical aid, emergencies, education, games, etc.
+1) there aren’t many Salesian nuns working at the mission at this time and they help nearly 1,700 children sponsored from afar, in addition to thousand of others who, though not sponsored, come to the mission daily for medical aid, emergencies, education, games, etc.

 3) we ask that our sponsors and benefactors treat this supportive relationship with mutual trust and a gratuitous spirit.
 It’s certainly natural to become attached to your sponsored child, but remember that there are people taking care of him/her in Adwa, respecting the Ethiopian culture and way of life.